Click here to receive a PDF version.

 Universality of nutrient benefits.
 A question often posed about nutritional supplements is, do they really provide big benefits?
 The answer is that a deficiency of these nutrients has been documented to have detrimental effects throughout the body on many aspects of our health.
 But these deficiencies aren't obvious because they have so many symptoms.
 The information listed below explains the importance of these nutrients and how to get enough of them.
 Doses shown are recommended for adults.
 Those with smaller or larger body weight may need to vary their dose, and those with special needs should see a nutrition-aware doctor.

 To stay healthy: 3-10 grams/day.
 (For adults, 15-50 mg/pound/day; for children, half their age in grams/day.)
 Vitamin C is an anti-oxidant that helps to preserve the body's health, and is also essential for the synthesis of collagen, the most common protein in the body.
 Therefore vitamin C can prevent hemorrhagic stroke and reverse atherosclerosis, and can also prevent allergy and asthma.
 It is essential for most of the body's biochemical and protective processes, to hold the body together in growth and healing, and to strengthen the immune system.
 However, vitamin C deficiency is common in humans eating processed foods.
 To stay healthy, take 1-3 grams of vitamin C with water 1/2 hour before each meal.
-Tablets of 1000 mg (1 gm) are convenient, but vitamin C powder dissolved in juice can be absorbed more quickly.
+Capsules of 1000 mg (1 gm) are convenient, but vitamin C powder dissolved in juice can be absorbed more quickly.
 At a dose too high vitamin C is a mild laxative, and can cause bloating and gas, so if you notice this, reduce intake by 20-50% and take smaller doses spread throughout the day.
 Some people tolerate buffered ascorbate (sodium, calcium, or magnesium ascorbate) better for it is non-acid.
-For better health, take timed-release vitamin C before you go to bed at night.
+Some people may prefer taking timed-release vitamin C before you go to bed at night.

 When sick, 3-15 grams/hr.
 (15-100 mg/pound/hr) Vitamin C at a sufficiently high dose can prevent viral infections and neutralize bacterial toxins that spread with an acute deficiency.
 At first sign of symptoms (fever, headache, scratchy throat), many nutritionists recommend 1-3 gms every 20 minutes with water until symptoms are relieved.
 The body absorbs more vitamin C when under stress so when you're sick you can take more than normal.
 If you're already sick, take as much as you can tolerate for faster recovery.
 Continue taking vitamin C at a high dose until the symptoms of the cold/flu are gone.
 For other illness or any other type of physical and mental stress, vitamin C helps the body to recover.
 Vitamin C is relatively safe because it is non-toxic and non-immunogenic.
 See Hickey & Saul (2008) book below.